-Abstract submissions will close on the 1st of October and notification of the outcomes of the review process are expected to take place by the end of October.
+Abstract submissions are now closed.
 Late abstract submissions for posters might be accepted (please check with the conference convenor).

 Guidelines for proposals

 These will be 2 to 3 hours and proposals should be sent to the conference convenor.

 The TERNZ conference accepts proposals from researchers interested in any aspect of research into tertiary education.
 Each session is 45 minutes and will typically involve no more than 10 minutes for the researcher to present their work and 35 minutes in which to discuss the substantive issues that arise from it.
 Please think of this as a developmental exercise in which both the researcher and the participants are there to build new ideas and advance understanding.
 The timings above are indicative only so please be creative in how you run your session.
 However, it is important to say that we wish to avoid the paper presentations typical of many conferences [See Philosophy].

 When you submit an abstract to TERNZ it will be peer reviewed.
 Recommendations for inclusion in parallel sessions will be made by referees and the final programme structure decided by the conference organising committee.

 TERNZ works to prioritise giving space to ideas and the development of knowledge by exploring new research and developing it further in successive parallel sessions and host groups.
 The host groups occur regularly during the conference [See Philosophy].
 Participants stay in these throughout the conference.
 The structure of TERNZ limits the number of presenters.
 However, all participants play an important role, regardless of whether their research has been included in the parallel sessions.